Meet Our Board of Directors

 Board Member Emeritus

-Leslie Ponciano is a developmental psychologist, the Director of Research for Age of Learning (ABCmouse.com), and a professor in early childhood education and applied developmental psychology.
+Leslie Ponciano is a developmental psychologist, and the Director of Research Opportunities at California State University, Office of the Chancellor.
 She has created, directed, and taught academic courses at Loyola Marymount University, UCLA, and CSULA.
 Dr. Ponciano’s research examines the social and emotional development of children in non-parental care such as ECE classrooms and foster care.
 She also has experience as a social worker/supervisor in foster care, an infant-toddler teacher, and a behavioral specialist.
 Dr. Ponciano helped to develop the curriculum for Peace4Kids, a community-based organization serving foster children.
 She has three children and is a former foster parent.
 Dr. Ponciano obtained a B.A. in Psychology from UCI, a M.A. in Developmental Psychology from Teachers College, Columbia University, and a Ph.D. in Psychological Studies in Education from the UCLA.